 The Class diagram can be used to create visual representations of the stakeholders, including how they are related to each other.
-An alternate image can be used to make the diagrams more appealing and to visually represent stakeholder groups.
+An alternative image can be used to make the diagrams more appealing and to visually represent stakeholder groups.

 Learn More: Class Diagram

 The Component diagram can be used to show the relationship between stakeholders and parts of the solution that affect them or that they have an interest in or a concern about.
 The diagram could explain the reason for their interest, which helps Analysts and others to notify the stakeholders when important milestones are reached.

 The Boundary element can be used to group stakeholders visually.
 This is a powerful mechanism and can be used to create an onion diagram showing the relative influence that groups of stakeholders have on an initiative.